Breath-of-Life-Sleep-Medicine/template-builder/README.md

 ## .txt file

-When the user clicks *copy to clipboard*, this template gets slightly modified, then copied.
+When the user clicks *copy to clipboard*, `script.js` does a find/replace on this template, then copies the modified version to the clipboard.

 Example snippet